lauraem93/LauraMathews.github.io/_posts/2020-8-10-First Blog Post.md

 How do you view yourself in relation to these two areas?

 My academic background is in biology and I currently work in professional athletics.
 I have a little programming experience, but not much.
 I think I am closer to being a statistician than a data scientist.
-However, I really enjoy learning about data analytics.
+However, I really enjoy learning about programming and data analytics.